onap/archived-aaf-authz/docs/sections/installation/client_vol.rst

 =================== =============== ============
 CADI Version        VERSION         Defaults to CADI version of this AAF's FQDN          AAF_FQDN        PUBLIC Name for AAF.
-For ONAP Test, it is 'aaf-onap-test.osaaf.org' Deployer's FQI      DEPLOY_FQI      deployer@people.osaaf.org.
-In a REAL system, this would be a person or process App's Root FQDN     APP_FQDN        This will show up in the Cert Subject, and should be the name given by Docker. i.e. clamp.onap
+For ONAP Test, it is 'aaf-onap-test.osaaf.org' Deployer's FQI      DEPLOY_FQI      In a REAL system, this would be a person or process.
+For ONAP Testing, the id is deploy@people.osaaf.org, password (see Dynamic Properties) is 'demo123456!'
+App's Root FQDN     APP_FQDN        This will show up in the Cert Subject, and should be the name given by Docker. i.e. clamp.onap
 App's FQI           APP_FQI         Fully Qualified ID given by Organization and with AAF NS/domain.  ex: clamp@clamp.onap.org
 App's Volume        VOLUME          Volume to put the data, see above. ex: clamp_aaf